 Located in Central Europe within the Eastern Alps, Austria is a beautiful destination that has to be on your travel bucket list!
 Visitors will discover no shortage of famous landmarks in Austria, which range from natural landmarks to renowned buildings and historical sites.

 Notable Austrian landmarks include the scenic Grossglockner High Alpine Road, Fortress Hohensalzburg, and the iconic Café Central.
 Want to find out more about all the things to see in this European country?
 Keep reading for 45 of the most famous landmarks of Austria!

-Before traveling to Austria, book your accommodation and experiences ahead of time.
-Below are top recommendations to get you started.
+Before traveling to Austria, book your entrance tickets and tours ahead of time.
+Below are some top recommendations to get you started.